Denmark: Danish School of Media and Journalism Exchange

-The DMJX exchange program is open to undergraduate VisCom students majoring in photojournalism.
-Applicants should have overall GPA of 3.0 or above and should plan to travel spring of sophomore year, fall of junior year, or spring of senior year.
+The DMJX exchange program gives preference to undergraduate VisCom students majoring in photojournalism.
+Students in other Scripps College majors are also encouraged to apply and may be considered, if space permits.
+Applicants should have an overall GPA of 3.0 or above and should plan to travel spring of sophomore year, fall of junior year, or spring of senior year.

 Students who will be on probation at any point during the program for a conduct offense that took place less than a calendar year from the program start date may not study abroad.
 Click here to read the entire conduct policy.

 To be considered for this program, participants must have a at least a high school diploma or the equivalent (e.g. GED) by the start date of the program.
 Additionally, students should have completed one year of college by the time of travel.
 Students enrolled in College Credit Plus (CC+) are not eligible for study away programs.